tylrcarr/tylrcarr.github.io/_posts/2018-05-07-gratefulness.markdown

 the feeling of being grateful for everything you have can save you.

-If you're feeling down, think about what you DO have rather than what you don't.
+If you're feeling down, think about what you *do* have rather than what you don't.

 If you feel your life spiraling out of control, think about what you do have a strong grasp and devote more time to that until everything normalizes.